Truck apron

 Truck aprons are found at roundabouts and slip lanes.
-These allow large vehicles -- trucks, buses, and recreational vehicles -- to navigate the roundabout or turn without striking fixed objects or other motorists.
+These allow large vehicles—trucks, buses, and recreational vehicles—to navigate the roundabout or turn without striking fixed objects or other road users.

 Truck apron construction

-According to Alberta Transportation, “truck aprons are designed to support the weight of large trucks and help long vehicles turn safely through roundabouts.
+According to Alberta Transportation, "truck aprons are designed to support the weight of large trucks and help long vehicles turn safely through roundabouts.
 Truck aprons are between the road portion of the roundabout and the inner circle of the roundabout.
 On slip lanes, the truck apron is located between the road surface (bitumen) and the sidewalk.

 Both in roundabouts and slip lanes the truck apron is raised slightly, in an attempt to keep light vehicles on the main road surface.
 The truck apron is constructed of reinforced concrete.

 In many parts of North America planners, designers, and builders attempted to make truck aprons and roundabouts more attractive by stamping and colouring the concrete.
 From a distance the concrete looks like red paving stones.